2016-2017 UNDERGRADUATE STUDIES CATALOG

 All students In the BA music degree program must complete a senior thesis.
-Through a successful Pre-Recital Hearing for the music faculty, BA students may present a non-degree recital.
-Such a recital does not replace the senior thesis requirement.
-However, the recital may include material from the thesis project.
+After a successful Pre-Recital Hearing for the music faculty, BA students may present a non-degree recital.
+A non-degree recital does not replace the senior thesis requirement, but may include material from the thesis project.

 To be admitted as an undergraduate music major or music minor, applicants must complete an in-person audition/interview with the music faculty and complete various diagnostic examinations.
 Auditions are arranged through the Office of Undergraduate Admissions.
 Specific information on the audition requirements for each music degree program is available from the department’s website.
 Priority consideration for performance scholarships is given to students who complete all admission requirements before March 30 of the application year.

 Each of the undergraduate degree programs in music includes multiple semesters of participation in a major ensemble.
-De-pending upon specific degree requirements, the major ensembles include Chamber Singers, Concert Choir, Symphony Orchestra, Wind Ensemble, Jazz Ensemble (combo), Jazz Singers, Big Band, and New Music Ensemble.
+De-pending upon specific degree requirements, the major ensembles include Chamber Singers, Concert Choir, Women's Chorus, Chamber Orchestra, Wind Ensemble, Jazz Ensemble (combo), Jazz Singers, Big Band, and New Music Ensemble.

 Each undergraduate music major must take a Candidacy Examination in spring of the sophomore year or upon completion of 45 or more credit hours as music majors (whichever comes first).
 The Candidacy Examination assesses a student's success in the first two years of music study.
 The examination helps the music faculty determine a student's potential for graduation within a given degree program.